-1. If anything happens that should prevent the kick taking place (e.g. a non-participant enters or approaches the field of play), toot your whistle, give the timeout signal [S3] and deal with the problem.
+1. If anything happens that should prevent the kick taking place (e.g. a non-player◊ enters or approaches the field of play), toot your whistle, give the timeout signal [S3] and deal with the problem.

-- 2. If you see any player of the kicking team voluntarily go out of bounds during the kick, drop your bean bag or hat to mark his exit, and your flag if he returns. - 3.
+- 2. If you see any player of the kicking team voluntarily go out of bounds during the kick, drop your bean bag or hat to mark their exit, and your flag if they return. - 3.
 If the clock should start when the ball is first legally touched in the field of play, give the start the clock signal [S2] if you are the nearest official or the one with the best view.

 - 4. After the ball is kicked, observe the players in your area of responsibility (see 26.1).
 After checking its initial trajectory, do not watch the flight of the ball. - 5.
 Move downfield along the sideline while the kick is in the air.
-During the return, stay ahead of the ball carrier, keeping him bracketed between you and the downfield official.
+During the return, stay ahead of the ball carrier, keeping them bracketed between you and the downfield official.
 On a long run, be at Team A's goal line before the ball carrier.
-Mark the dead-ball spot if it is between Team A's 2-yard line and the goal line, or if the ball carrier passes you. - 6.
-If the ball goes out of bounds in your area go to and hold the spot, dropping your flag if appropriate.
-Place a ball or flag at the spot and ensure that another official relays a ball to the Spotter.
+Mark the dead-ball spot if you are the nearest official when the ball carrier is tackled or is out of bounds. † - 6.
+If the ball goes out of bounds in your area go to and hold the spot, dropping your flag if appropriate. ×